aycanogut/js30/01-drum-machine/README.md

-What I learn on this project:
+What I have learned in this project:

 - Getting the sounds from HTML with data-attributes.
 - Catching the keystrokes.